Auriane Boudin

 Presentation

 I hold a PhD in Linguistics, specializing in Computer Science, from Aix-Marseille Université.
-My doctoral research was supervised by Dr. Philippe Blache, Dr. Magalie Ochs, Dr. Roxane Bertrand, and Dr. Stéphane Rauzy.
-I also collaborated with Dr. Louis-Philippe Morency during a research stay at Carnegie Mellon University.
-I was funded by the ILCB and affiliated with both the Laboratoire Parole et Langage (UMR 7309) and the Laboratoire d'Informatique et Systèmes (UMR 7020).
+My doctoral research was supervised by Pr.
+Philippe Blache, Pr.
+Magalie Ochs, Pr.
+Roxane Bertrand, and Dr. Stéphane Rauzy.
+I also collaborated with Pr.
+Louis-Philippe Morency during a research stay at Carnegie Mellon University.
+I was funded by the ILCB and affiliated with both the Laboratoire Parole et Langage and the Laboratoire d'Informatique et Systèmes.

 My expertise includes:

-I would be delight to connect with anyone interested in discussing my research or exploring collaboration opportunities.
+I would be delighted to connect with anyone interested in discussing my research or exploring collaboration opportunities.
 Please don't hesitate to reach out to me at auriane.boudin@univ-amu.fr

 Degree